Dear KPFA Member,

 If you’d prefer truthfulness from your KPFA Board,

-please vote for the Rescue-Pacifica team.
+please vote for the Rescue-Pacifica team for the 2023 election

 The Rescue-Pacifica candidates are: